 Do you see how often the infallible English can straighten out the Greek lexicon?
 (Ruckman, Peter.
 The Book of Hebrews.
 1986, p.
 17)

-It just happened to be right no matter what any lexicon said.
+It just happened to be right no matter what any lexicon said. … You are safe in correcting a lexicon with the Holy Bible (AV).
 (Ruckman, Peter.
 The Book of Hebrews.
 1986, p.
 62)

 When Ruckman deals with cases in which the KJV did not translate a given word with the same case, number or gender as in the original languages, he frequently points out that modern translations do the same at times.
 This is true; however, these modern translations are not regarded by anyone as infallible or inspired; therefore, it seems unfair for Ruckman to use this fact as an alibi.
 Ruckman would be better off explaining that the nature of languages sometimes makes it difficult to follow precisely the tense in the original languages.